 Speaking of social media…

-Like we said before, incorporating social media as part of your wedding photography business strategy is crucial for a sound marketing plan.
+As we said before, incorporating social media as part of your wedding photography business strategy is crucial for a sound marketing plan.
 And, social media should ideally be part of your larger strategy for booking more clients.
 When complemented with other marketing techniques, social media could act as a powerful and relatively quick way to get traction.

 As mentioned, various social media platforms are fast (and relatively inexpensive!) ways for you to reach a larger audience.
 Understanding how to properly use social media can help you generate leads online and place your content before thousands of ideal clients with minimal time and effort.
 Here are a few social media marketing tips for your wedding photography business to get you going.